ktomk/pipelines/doc/PIPELINES-CACHES.md

 Bitbucket Pipelines keeps a cache for seven days, then deletes/drops it.
 A cache is only created and never updated.
-As after seven days it will be deleted (or deleted manually), it will be re-created on the next pipeline run.
+As after seven days it will be deleted (or if deleted manually earlier), it will be re-created on the next pipeline run.

 In difference, the `pipelines` utility keeps caches endlessly and _updates_ them after each (successful)